Recognition as a tenant

 Assessments for a 6-month provisional lease is carried out under different criteria from a social housing application.
 This means if you are granted a lease you do not have the right to the same entitlements such as mutual exchange or transfer requests which are available to applicants applying through the normal social housing application process.

-FACS will assess your application for recognition as a tenant and advise you of the outcome.
-If you are not eligible for a provisional lease, FACS will request that you move out of the property.
+DCJ will assess your application for recognition as a tenant and advise you of the outcome.
+If you are not eligible for a provisional lease, DCJ will request that you move out of the property.

-For further information on how a formal review works, please refer to the appeals and reviewing decisions fact sheet available from the FACS website.
+For further information on how a formal review works, please refer to the appeals and reviewing decisions fact sheet available from the DCJ website.

-If your appeal is unsuccessful FACS requires you to leave the property at the end of your lease.
+If your appeal is unsuccessful DCJ requires you to leave the property at the end of your lease.
 You can apply for social housing assistance, including assistance to start a private rental tenancy.
-If you do not leave the property, FACS will commence action to terminate the tenancy at the NSW Civil and Administrative Tribunal.
+If you do not leave the property, DCJ will commence action to terminate the tenancy at the NSW Civil and Administrative Tribunal.